Despite what the Odds makers say former Buccaneers star Booger McFarland doesn’t think Tampa Bay will be Super Bowl contenders - Sports Talk Florida - N

 Former Tampa Bay Buccaneers defensive tackle Booger McFarland was recently on WDAE’s Beckles & Recher show.
 The conversation was typical, Monday Night Football, the draft and of course, Tom Brady.
 Despite what McFarland says Vegas does not agree.

-McFarland voiced his lack of faith in the Buccaneers being Super Bowl contenders despite a number of sports books having them Super Bowl contenders for the third year in a row.
-He pointed to that while the team is very good, they still have a lot of holes to fill.
+McFarland voiced his lack of faith in the Buccaneers being Super Bowl contenders despite a number of US sportsbooks having them Super Bowl contenders for the third year in a row.
+He pointed out that while the team is very good, they still have a lot of holes to fill.
 McFarland also mentioned he didn’t think wide receiver Chris Godwin would be back with the team until December.
 The former Buccaneer then stated he was concerned that Rob Gronkowski wasn’t back yet.
 Even going as far as to say Gronkowski isn’t the player he once was.

 Booger wasn’t done, he then pointed to off-field concerns.
 He cited the coaching change and that under Todd Bowles the team will have a more balanced attack.
 To be honest, McFarland seemed to point in more directions of what’s wrong with the Buccaneers than he has crooked fingers to do so with.